-No. Title of proposed legislation Brief summary on the issue Purpose of proposed legislation Month of submission of proposed legislation to the Government Timeframe for RIA application and for preparation of proposed legislation The process starts on: and ends on: Human and financial resources necessary for application of the RIA Parties concerned and involved in the process Ways of involvement of parties concerned Timeframe for conducting consultations The consultation process will last from:to
+No. Title of proposed tegislation Brief summary unifie team Purpose of proposed legislation Month of submission of proposed legislation to the Government Tereframe for RIA application and for proposed legislation.
+The process starts on: and ends on Human and financial resources recessary for application of the RA.
+Parties concerned and insched in the process Ways of involvement of parties concerned Timelhane for conducting consultations The consultation process self last transcto

+1

+-